Forest - Change

 I found it when I was four years old.

-It is here the Kalmil (the great cats) picked me up and carried me home.
+It is here the Kalmil picked me up and carried me home.

-The Kalmil still stands on the other cliff.
+The Kalmil stands still as stone on the other cliff, its eyes dull.

-Something white and sparkling leaps towards me and knocks me down.
+Something white and sparkling leaps toward me and knocks me down.

 I get up.